RES-Q-Plus/fhir-validator/README.md

-For compile and generate the containers do :
+Compile and generate the containers with :
 ```bash
 docker compose build
 ```